filebot/filebot-installer/README.md

 [![GitHub release](https://img.shields.io/github/release/filebot/filebot-installer.svg)](https://github.com/filebot/filebot-installer/releases)

 ## Windows
 `FileBot-setup.exe` is the latest online installer for __FileBot for Windows__.
-It will download and install the latest 32-bit or 64-bit MSI package.
+It will download and install the latest 32-bit or 64-bit MSI package depending on your platform.